 There are no longer any excuses to send general emails that don’t include multiple layers of personalization.
-Most inbound marketers simply slap in a personalization token for the persons name and company name and wonder why heir sales email templates and/or marketing automation templates fail to improve conversion ratios.
+Most inbound marketers simply slap in a personalization token for the persons’ name and company name and wonder why their sales email templates and/or marketing automation templates fail to improve conversion ratios.

 5. Don’t Stop Too Soon

-Many workflows for lead nurturing campaigns stop too soon.
-Step back and look at this as an opportunity run run an experiment to collect conversion data.
-In the event a lead had opened, but not responded to your first 5 or so emails, there is no harm in sending a few more over 3-8 weeks.
+Many workflows for account-based nurturing campaigns stop too soon.
+Step back and look at this as an opportunity to run an experiment to collect conversion data.
+In the event that a lead had opened, but not responded to your first 5 or so emails, there is no harm in sending a few more over 3-8 weeks.

-On average you should expect at least a dozen touches for longer sales cycle, plus their may be 4-7 decisions makers that could easily double your touch points across the buyer’s journey.
+On average you should expect at least a dozen touches for a longer sales cycle, plus there may be 4-7 decision-makers that could easily double your touchpoints across the buyer’s journey.

 6. Use Multiple Channels

-Qualified B2B Leads are a valuable commodity, not just opportunity to run conversion experiments.
-As such, all of your lead nurturing tactics must be in support of your lead generation strategies int order to measure your effectiveness at moving the needle with improving your lead to conversion ratios.
-A well developed digital strategy will keep a pipeline of high-quality leads flowing.
+Qualified B2B Leads are a valuable commodity, not just an opportunity to run conversion experiments.
+As such, all of your lead nurturing tactics must be in support of your lead generation strategies in order to measure your effectiveness at moving the needle with improving your lead to conversion ratios.
+A well-developed digital strategy will keep a pipeline of high-quality leads flowing.